 I have been pondering whether to post about the British EU Referendum for several weeks.
 And now I have finally put fingers to keyboard.
 We bought our Czech house in 2004, so we are approaching the twelfth year of our Czech adventure.
-During those years I have continued to live in both countries, moving freely between the two.
+During those years I have continued to live in both countries, moving freely between the two, although I have spend the majority of my time in England with my husband.
 In 2007 I started this blog with the stated aim to help the British understand the Czechs and vice versa.
 So I would be failing if I did not post about the possible Brexit

 has triggered this post was a load of comments on a YouGov survey.